-Later, in response to strengthening ecumenical relations, and in order to make Gurukul a Centre for praxis-oriented continuing theological education programmes, the academic programmes of Gurukul were transferred to the United Theological College, Bangalore and Serampore College, Serampore, in the year 1971.
+Later, in response to strengthen ecumenical relations, and in order to make Gurukul a Centre for praxis-oriented continuing theological education programmes, the academic programmes of Gurukul were transferred to the United Theological College, Bangalore and Serampore College, Serampore, in the year 1971.
 However, later having felt the need for new directions to make theological education in India more relevant, Gurukul was revived in 1985.
 Realising the distinctive role Gurukul could play in this regard, Bachelor of Divinity (B.D.), Master of Theology (M.Th.) and Doctoral of Theology (D.Th.) programmes were initiated respectively in 1985, 1989 and 1998, with an overall thrust to impart “A Bold Theological Vision” in theological education in India.

-Gurukul Lutheran Theological College and Research Institute is an Organ of the United Evangelical Lutheran Churches in India (UELCI) and is governed by the Gurukul College Council (GCC), which consists of members from all the constituent churches of the United Evangelical Lutheran Churches in India, and three ecumenical churches - Church of South India (CSI), Church of North India (CNI) and the Marthoma Church.
+Gurukul Lutheran Theological College and Research Institute is an Organ of the United Evangelical Lutheran Churches in India (UELCI) and is governed by the Gurukul College Council (GCC), which consists of members from all the constituent churches of UELCI and three ecumenical churches –the Church of South India (CSI), the Church of North India (CNI) and the Marthoma Church.
 The Gurukul College Council meets annually to offer directions and to revise policies from time to time for the smooth functioning of the College.
 The Executive Committee of the Gurukul College Council, appointed by the Gurukul College Council, meets at regular intervals to take decisions that strengthen the day-to-day functioning of Gurukul.
-The Director appointed by the Gurukul College Council looks into the administrative and financial matters of the College.
+The Principal appointed by the Gurukul College Council looks into the academic and administrative matters of the College.
 The Treasurer appointed by the Gurukul College Council looks into the overall financial management of the College.